rdehnhardt/eloquent-case/README.md

 # eloquent-case
-Set attributes to upper or lower case automatically
+Set attributes to upper or lower case automatically.
+Recommended for business systems.

 ## Installation